 Frequently Asked Questions

-If you have any other questions, please email the Director of the Research Scholars Program, Caroline Iverson, at firstname.lastname@example.org
+If you have any other questions, please email Caroline Iverson, Coordinator of Student Programs, at firstname.lastname@example.org.

 The applications will be reviewed during the beginning of March and notifications will be sent out in mid-March.
 All applicants, regardless of award status, will be notified via email.
 Students who are awarded the internship will be required to complete an email acceptance form and a W-9 form that is to be signed and returned to the Mississippi INBRE office by the deadline stated in the email.
 Failure to complete these forms cancels the award.